 - language: The language whose font is being specified by this directive.
-This is one of English, Sanskrit, Telugu, Tamil or Kannada. - font name: The name of the font
+This is one of English, Sanskrit, Telugu, Tamil or Kannada.
+Note that for English with diacritics some fonts may display better than others. - font name: The name of the font